Im-Rises/Chip8topia/README.md

 Major:

-- [x] Add Chip8 audio
+- [ ] Correct Chip8 sound emulation issue in desktop and in web version
+- [ ] Cleanup the full handling of the sound emulation
+- [ ] Add big try catch (check Chip8CoreBase todo)
 - [ ] Add Xo-Chip audio
 - [ ] Replace the input handler singleton with another pattern...

 Minor:

-- [-] Restarting a game when playing big xo-chip games will not reload the game from the start (we should reset memory and reload the game rom)
+- [ ] Restarting a game when playing big xo-chip games will not reload the game from the start (we should reset memory and reload the game rom)
-- [-] Improve disassembly (check TODO in the Chip8topiaDisassembly.cpp file)
+- [ ] Improve disassembly (check TODO in the Chip8topiaDisassembly.cpp file)
-- [-] Add a try catch (check Chip8CoreBase todo)
+- [ ] Add a try catch (check Chip8CoreBase todo)

 <!-- Other
 Other tasks: